This post may contain affiliate links. Please see disclosure policy here.

 - In a small bowl combine mayo, sour cream, vinegar, mustard, pepper, celery seed, pickle relish and salt to taste.

-- In a bowl combine chilled potatoes, celery, red onion and bacon.
+- In a large bowl combine chilled potatoes, celery, red onion and bacon.
 Pour dressing over the top and gently toss to coat.

 - Refrigerate until ready to serve.